-Any writing that is distributed to a majority of the Commission by any person in connection with an agenda item is a public record (subject to any exemption under the Public Records Act) and is available by request by emailing the city clerk at jaherren@menlopark.org.
+Any writing that is distributed to a majority of the Commission by any person in connection with an agenda item is a public record (subject to any exemption under the Public Records Act) and is available by request by emailing the city clerk at jaherren@menlopark.gov.
 Persons with disabilities, who require auxiliary aids or services in attending or participating in Commission meetings, may call the City Clerk's Office at 650-330-6620.

 Agendas are posted in accordance with Government Code §54954.2(a) or §54956.
-Members of the public can view electronic agendas and staff reports by accessing the city website at menlopark.gov/agendas and can receive email notification of agenda and staff report postings by subscribing at menlopark.gov/subscribe.
+Members of the public can view electronic agendas and staff reports by accessing the City website at menlopark.gov/agendas and can receive email notification of agenda and staff report postings by subscribing to the "Notify Me" service at menlopark.gov/subscribe.
 Agendas and staff reports may also be obtained by contacting City Clerk at 650-330-6620.
-(Posted: 10/27/2022)
+(Posted: 7/6/2023)